 Human resources play a key role in GESI integration at CTI-CFF.
-All work related to human resources should be performed with consideration to GESI principles at all organizational levels.
-Lack of knowledge and awareness of the importance of GESI and its accompanying issues among policymakers and staff could be a hindrance to the implementation of the GESI policy within an organization.
-This section discusses aspects to consider in GESI integration with human resources.
+All work related with human resources should be performed with consideration to GESI principles, at all organizational levels.
+Lack of knowledge and awareness on the importance of GESI and its accompanying issues among policymakers and staff could be a hindrance to the implementation of the GESI policy within an organization.
+This section discusses aspects to consider on GESI integration with human resources.

-- Secured and committed leadership at the highest level is critical to successfully implementing GESI Policy.
-Leaders must clearly articulate GESI in governance, verbal communication, decision-making processes, and actions.
-A commitment from the leadership level is strategic and will influence the remaining levels in the organization. - 2.
-Clear roles, responsibilities, and mandates in implementing GESI initiatives, which are crosscutting issues.
+- Secured and committed leadership at the highest level is critical to the successful implementation of GESI Policy.
+Leaders must clearly articulate GESI in governance, verbal communication, decision-making processes, and in all actions.
+A commitment from the leadership level is strategic and will influence the remaining levels in the organization. - Clear roles, responsibilities, and mandates in implementing GESI initiatives, which are crosscutting issues.
 GESI is expected to be everyone's concern, although it is necessary to have a lead group or focal team to coordinate, monitor and ensure its implementation.
-Therefore, a clear mandate is needed. - 3.
-Equipped and acknowledgeable staff recognizing GESI in conducting relevant work will enable and accelerate GESI integration. - 4.
-A strategic partnership and synergy are crucial to ensure that GESI is integrated in CTI-CFF activities.
-Integration of GESI in the CTI-CFF requires more significant effort and commitment from all stakeholders.
+Therefore, a clear mandate is needed. - Equipped and acknowledgeable staff recognizing GESI in conducting relevant work will enable and accelerate GESI integration. - A strategic partnership and synergy are crucial to ensure GESI is integrated in CTI-CFF activities.
+Integration of GESI in the CTI-CFF requires greater effort and commitment from all stakeholders.

-- 1. Ensure committed leadership to implement the GESI Policy and effective coordination mechanisms for GESI integration are in place. - a.
-Leadership in GESI is critical to the successful implementation of the Policy. - b.
-One way to ensure this is to make the GESI Policy part of the new leadership orientation.
-Then, it can be expected to be embedded in the leader's vision and management. - 2.
-Assess whether available resources, including staff, are adequate to implement the GESI integration.
-Several actions to consider: - a.
-Initial assessment of staff capacity for integration of the GESI Policy. - b.
-The GESI Policy is included in staff orientation, so all staff know these concerns. - 3.
-Ensure human resources capacity in implementing the GESI Policy, including establishing a focal point/unit and powerful coordination line. - a.
-Ensure that there is constant communication between human resources or the GESI focal point and member countries/partners through Women Leader's Forum focal points or whoever is representing them. - b.
-Have a dedicated GESI specialist as per outcome Indicator B2.1 of RPOA 2.0. - c.
-The GESI focal point or unit has a clear coordination line with other sectors.
-This will enable the GESI focal point to ensure that GESI concerns are incorporated into the organization, project, and activities. - 4.
-Continuously strengthen the capacity of management and staff on GESI for their respective work. - a.
-Provide GESI-related training to all top leadership, executives, managers, and staff, including coaching and mentoring programs to assist with GESI-related issues.
+- Ensure committed leadership to implement the GESI Policy and effective coordination mechanisms for GESI integration are in place. - Leadership on GESI is critical to successful implementation of the Policy. - One way to ensure this is to make the GESI Policy part of the orientation of new leadership.
+Then it can be expected to be embedded in the leader's vision and management. - Assess whether available resources, including staff, are adequate to implement the GESI integration.
+Several actions to consider: - Initial assessment of staff capacity for integration of the GESI Policy. - The GESI Policy is included in staff orientation, so all staff are aware of these concerns. - Ensure human resources capacity in implementing the GESI Policy, including establishing a focal point/unit and powerful line of coordination. - Ensure that there is constant communication between human resources or the GESI focal point and member countries/partners either through Women Leader's Forum focal points or whoever is representing them. - Have a dedicated GESI specialist as per outcome Indicator B2.1 of RPOA 2.0. - The GESI focal point or unit has a clear line of coordination with other sectors.
+This will enable the GESI focal point to ensure GESI concerns are incorporated in the organization, project, and activities. - > Continuously strengthen the capacity of management and staff on GESI for their respective work. - Provide GESI-related training to all managers and staff, including coaching and mentoring programs to assist with GESI-related issues.